ethnosdev/memorize_scripture/docs/docs/making-changes/making-changes.md

 This is the meaning:

+- **Sync**: This will save your collections on an online server so that you access them from another device or retrieve them if you lose your phone.
+To accomplish this, though, you'll have to create a new user account.
-- **Backup**: This will extract all of your collections and verses from the app's database and put them in a text file.
+- **Backup**: Choose this option if you don't want to sign up for a new account.
+This will extract all of your collections and verses from the app's local database and put them in a text file.
 You'll be given an opportunity to choose a location to share this file to.
-For example, you could send yourself an email.
+For example, you could send yourself an email or store it as a file.
 It's a good idea to back up your collections every now and then so that if you loose your phone, you won't loose all of your hard work.
-- **Import**: Choose this option to restore a previous backup.
+- **Import**: This is for restoring a previous backup from a file.
 If there are duplicates verses between the backup and your current collections, the app will go with the verses that were modified most recently.

 You may also recall seeing the **Share** option in the collection menu: